Biden restores Bears Ears, other monuments cut by Trump

 "In some ways the hard work is ahead of us now, as we turn our attention to planning, co-management and public education,'' said Joe Neuhof, executive director of Friends of Cedar Mesa, a Utah conservation group.

-Haaland, in her remarks, said Indian tribes have long “sung and spoken in unison to protect” Bears Ears, which she called a “sacred place” and "a living landscape.''
+Haaland, who visited Bears Ears in April, said Indian tribes have long “sung and spoken in unison to protect” Bears Ears, which she called a “sacred place” and "a living landscape.''

 Bears Ears “is a place where you can stand in the doorway of a home where a family who lived thousands of years ago left behind a legacy of love and conservation for a place that sustained them for countless generations,'' she said.
 “Stories of existence, celebration, survival and reverence are etched into the sandstone canyon walls.
 Sacred sites are dotted across the desert mesas.''